JP-25/Hidden-Bias-Benchmark/README.md

 `Bias-Dataset-More-Samples.zip` has more samples for the dataset.

 ---
-Below is the instructions you can generate a dataset to explore bias via description-based method.
+Below is the instructions you can generate a dataset to explore bias via the description-based method.
 Codes are in 📂 src/

 ## Extract Concepts